 Lakitus as foes of Mario use their height and speed advantage to attack from the sky with various projectiles; usually spiny shells.
 A pain to avoid, it turns out, and equally so for Mario to remove these enemies from his path.
 It wasn’t until Super Mario World that the plumber could get his own back and steal Lakitu’s cloud from under it.
 Not all variants had the aerial advantage, though- some chose to hide in pipes from which to attack.

 It’s not all bad for Mario, though- some useful characters from the flying turtles have appeared to help him in his quests.
 Super Mario 64’s pioneer approach to the 3D platform game camera involved an actual in game camera that the Lakitu Bros would carry while following Mario.
 Also as the professed referee of the Mario Kart series, Lakitu would carry the

-race’s start light, and bring aid to anyone who had taken an ill turn in the race when you need help.
+race’s start light, and bring aid to anyone who had taken an ill turn in the race when the player needs help.

 Also he has appeared in the Mario Baseball franchise as the umpire in which he calls strikes, balls and more.

-In Mario and Sonic at the Olympic Games, he is served as the referee in various events during the game, he also appears in the Winter version as the referee as well as the London 2012 edition and the Sochi 2014 edition, and when you see him in the Mario Golf franchise, look for him fishing out golf balls when you reach a water hazard.
+In Mario and Sonic at the Olympic Games, he is served as the referee in various events during the game, he also appears in the Winter version as the referee as well as the London 2012 edition and the Sochi 2014 edition, and in the Mario Golf franchise, he can be seen fishing out golf balls when the player reaches a water hazard.
 Here are some tools that Lakitu used in the series of Mario games: